 The Vitality Rx Hormone Support pack is a combination of several single ingredient, high potency vitamins and minerals that all have their own specific function from hormone balance to hormone production.
-Vitamins: DIM, Choline, EPA/DHA, Zinc, B Complex, Vitamin D, Selenium
+Vitamins: DIM, Choline, EPA/DHA, Zinc, B Complex and Vitamin D.

 Diindolylmethane (DIM) is produced by the natural breakdown of indole-3-carbinol in cruciferous vegetables like cauliflower, broccoli, Brussels sprouts, cabbage, and kale by stomach acid upon ingestion.
 It’s well documented that a high intake of cruciferous vegetables is beneficial for immune health and normal cell replication, especially prostate and breast.
 Indole-3-carbinol and DIM are thought to play a big role in these protective processes.